wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-station-metadata.md

 # Configuring station metadata

-!!! abstract
+!!!
+Learning outcomes

-    In this session you will practice configuring station metadata for your dataset.
+    By the end of this session, you will be able to:

+    - create an authorization token for the `collections/stations` endpoint
+    - add station metadata to wis2box
+    - review stations associated to datasets in the **wis2box-ui**
+    - update/delete station metadata using the **wis2box-webapp**

 ## Introduction